apache/trafficcontrol/docs/source/admin/traffic_router.rst

 .. versionchanged:: 3.0
 	Traffic Router 3.0 has been converted to a formal Tomcat instance, meaning that is now installed separately from the Tomcat servlet engine.
 The Traffic Router installation package contains all of the Traffic Router-specific software, configuration and startup scripts including some additional configuration files needed for Tomcat.
 These new configuration files can all be found in the :file:`/opt/traffic_router/conf` directory and generally serve to override Tomcat's default settings.

-For the most part, the configuration files and :term:`Parameter`\ s used by Traffic Router are used to bring it online and start communicating with various Traffic Control components.
+For the most part, the configuration files and :term:`Parameters` used by Traffic Router are used to bring it online and start communicating with various Traffic Control components.
 Once Traffic Router is successfully communicating with Traffic Control, configuration should mostly be performed in Traffic Portal, and will be distributed throughout Traffic Control via CDN :term:`Snapshot` process.
-See :ref:`snapshot-crconfig` for more information.
-Please see the :term:`Parameter` documentation for Traffic Router in the Using Traffic Ops guide documented under :ref:`ccr-profile` for :term:`Parameter`\ s that influence the behavior of Traffic Router via the :term:`Snapshot`.
+Please see the :term:`Parameter` documentation for Traffic Router in the Using Traffic Ops guide documented under :ref:`ccr-profile` for :term:`Parameters` that influence the behavior of Traffic Router via the :term:`Snapshot`.

 .. _tr-config-files:
 .. table:: Traffic Router Parameters